wrightmicahc/CBIP/README.md

 Other packages and software are required to reproduce the entire project, inlcuding python, Consume 4.2, Google Earth Engine, and many other r packages.
 Packages were loaded at the beginning of every script where possible.
 All scripts have a description header.

+## Summary Overview

+The process for calculating the consumption and emissions for a single tile over 5 timesteps (0, 25, 50, 75, and 100) is shown below.

+1. The scenario lookup table is loaded.
+The following steps are run for each scenario.

+2. The FCCS fuelbed, residue, and spatial attributes data are loaded and joined into a single data.table.

+3. Mid-flame windspeeds are estimated from Gridmet 10m windspeeds.

+4. Piled residue mass is calculated for each fuel size class.
+If the year is one of the later timesteps (25-100), this is adjusted for decay.

+5. Scattered residue mass is calculated for each fuel size class.
+If the timestep is one of 25-100, this is adjusted for decay.

+6. The mass consumed by size class is estimated for the scenario and timestep.
+RX burns only occur during timestep 0, all subsequent fires for that timestep are wildfires.
+Wildfires in later timesteps assume that the fuelbed is recovered and that no wildfire has occurred to that point.

+7. If the scenario is an RX burn, the fuelbed is adjusted so only unconsumed fuel remains, and the fuelbed is burned again in the same year as a wildfire.
+All subsequent timesteps

+8. The emissions and residual fuels (unconsumed) for each scenario and timestep are estimated.

+9. Output emissions and residual fuels are saved as .rds files, mass units are US tons per acre.

 ## Usage

 This project is in the Rstudio project format, so all scripts must be sourced relative to the main CBIP folder.
-The general usage is shown below.
+The steps to calculate emissions for a single tile are shown below.
 In this example, emissions and residual (unconsumed) fuel are estimated for a fixed set of scenarios over five time steps over a 100-year period for tile number 300.
+For ease of use when running on multiple tiles, the run_all function wraps the scenario_emissions function, which in turn wraps all other functions.
+For efficiency, the scenario_emissions function impliments parrallel processing using the future.apply package, which is platform independent.

 ```
-source("scripts/emissions_model/scenario_emissions.R")

-tile_number <- 300

-scenario_emissions(tile_number)
+source("scripts/emissions_model/run_all.R")

+run_all(300)
 ```

 Tile number must match one of the ID numbers of the tiles located in "data/Tiles/clipped_tiles/clipped_tiles.shp".
 There are 11,990 tiles, eah of which is approximately ~2669 hectares in size.
 The tile ID numbers can be extracted using the following snippet: